 1. The Eiffel Tower

-When you think of famous structures in Europe, this tower – the most-visited paid monument in the world – is definitely top of the list!
-It’s one of the most famous landmarks in Europe, and the most iconic of the landmarks in Paris.
+When you think of famous structures in Europe, The Eiffel Tower – the most-visited paid monument in the world – is definitely top of the list!
+It’s one of the most famous landmarks in Europe and the most iconic of the landmarks in Paris.

 Some of the best landmarks of France are in Paris, but the tower is definitely top of the list!
 There are two restaurants in the tower, and on top of that, there are fantastic views of the whole of Paris.
 Be warned, though – there can be long queues to keep this in mind if travelling with kids!